THE PIQUE LAB PTE. LTD.Grade Accelerator Programme

 9. All receipts will be issued via email.
 Please retain the receipts for verification purposes.

 10. All payments made are strictly non-refundable, non-transferable and non-negotiable.

 3.0 PAYMENT MODES

-ii.
-You are required to update The Centre’s administrative manager, Si Jia at 9662-5405 via SMS text message, WhatsApp message (most preferred), or Email, immediately after payment is made.
+b.
+You are required to update your assigned Community Manager via WhatsApp message (most preferred), SMS text message or Email immediately after payment has been made.

 1. The Centre requires the student to be enrolled for a minimum of one term.
-No mid-term withdrawals are allowed.
+No mid-term withdrawal is allowed.